JeffreyJackovich/Scrapy_ProPub/README.md

 # Scrapy-ProPub
-A Scrapy project to obtain data from the, "Dollars for Docs" ProPublica webpage.
+The modifed Scrapy files to obtain data from the, "Dollars for Docs" article featured on propublica.org.